brownag/gpkg/README.md

 ### What is a GeoPackage?

-[GeoPackage](https://www.geopackage.org/) is an open, standards-based, platform-independent, portable, self-describing, compact format for transferring geospatial information.
+[GeoPackage](https://www.geopackage.org/) is an open, standards-based, non-proprietary, platform-independent, portable, self-describing, compact format for transferring geospatial information.
 The [GeoPackage Encoding Standard](https://www.ogc.org/standards/geopackage) describes a set of conventions for storing the following within an SQLite database:

 -   vector features